As virus spreads, Kansas hospital runs out of staff

 Cooper said he would like to have more nurses, too, because of the volume of patients the hospital is treating, but staffing agencies are charging $140 to $240 an hour.
 “That is more than I pay my doctor.”
 Instead he is encouraging overtime, which is up about 20 or 25%.

-Some of the nurses took him up on the offer, working a week straight as the virus surges in the county of 3,300 residents.
+Some of the nurses have taken him up on the offer, working a week straight as the virus surges in the county of 3,300 residents.

 “We just kind of piece it together,” said Jolene Morgan, a registered nurse who suspects she contracted the illness in September.
 She quarantined for 14 days, although she was never tested.

-Lewallen, the radiology technician, acknowledges it might get worse but said everyone is working hard from the the kitchen and laundry staff to the nurses.
-The veteran trying to keep the proper perspective after his experience in the military.
+Lewallen, the radiology technician, acknowledges it might get worse but said everyone is working hard from the kitchen and laundry staff to the nurses.
+The veteran is trying to keep the proper perspective after his experience in the military.

 “It’s not like anyone shooting at us or anything, so I am confident we will get through it alright.
 It will just be a tough spell for awhile,” he said.